TiWenChen/Data-Mining-Project-1/README.md

 # Data-Mining-Project-1

-These are the projects of Data Mining course in the National Taiwan University.
+This is a project of Data Mining course in the National Taiwan University.
+The mission is to predict the house prices in Taipei and New Taipei.